troutser/troutser/README.md

 ## About me

-I’m a high school developer interested in cybersecurity, systems engineering, and machine learning.
-I enjoy building tools, experimenting with network infrastructure, and developing software in Python, C++, and Java.
+I’m a high school developer interested in cybersecurity, systems engineering, graphics programming, and machine learning.
+I enjoy building tools, experimenting with network infrastructure, and developing software in Python, C++, Lua, Java.

 ## Get in touch :coffee: